-NBA Rumors: ‘Bleacher Report’ Thinks Indiana Pacers Should Sign Tyreke Evans
+NBA Rumors: ‘Bleacher Report’ Thinks The Indiana Pacers Should Sign Tyreke Evans

 Looking ahead at free agency this offseason, there are quite a few teams that could use a player with Evans’ skill-set.
 He brings the ability to get to the rim, create for teammates, as well as an improved outside shot.
 Evans isn’t going to be the primary three-point shooter for any team, but he has proven himself to be a lethal scorer at times.

 Bleacher Report has an idea of which team should make Evans their top priority in free agency this offseason.
-The Indiana Pacers are coming off of an impressive season after trading Paul George and Evans is listed as “Plan A” for the Pacers this offseason by B/R.
+The Indiana Pacers are coming off of an impressive season after trading Paul George, and Evans is listed as “Plan A” for the Pacers this offseason by B/R.

 “This bench needs more scoring than Domantas Sabonis and Cory Joseph can supply.
 Evans could immediately move into its focal role while possibly serving as its top scorer, shooter and, distributor.”

-During the 2017-18 season with the Grizzlies, Evans ended up averaging 19.4 points per game to go along with 5.2 assists and 5.1 rebounds.
+During the 2017-18 season with the Grizzlies, Evans averaged 19.4 points per game to go along with 5.2 assists and 5.1 rebounds.
 He shot 45.2 percent from the floor overall and knocked down 39.9 percent of his three-point attempts.
 Those numbers would certainly look good for the Pacers coming off the bench.

-At 28 years old, Evans would fit in with the nucleus that the Pacers have created.
-Kevin Pritchard has a lot of young talent on his roster and adding a 28-year-old veteran would be a nice move both now and for the future.
+At 28-years-old, Evans would fit in with the nucleus that the Pacers have created.
+Kevin Pritchard has a lot of young talent on his roster and adding a 28-year-old veteran would be a nice move, both now and for the future.
 Evans would fit nicely coming off the bench behind Bojan Bogdanovic at the small forward position, although he could push Bogdanovic for the starting job as well.

 One potential issue with signing Evans and having him come off the bench would be how he fits with Lance Stephenson.
 Both Stephenson and Evans thrive with the ball in their hands.
 That could lead to a bit of an issue, although there is also the chance that the two would fit well alongside each other.